Grab your copy

 - Having the asset owned by someone else.
 If the person who receives your gift gets into financial difficulty or divorces, the asset (which now belongs to them) would be taken into account in any financial or divorce settlement.
 If you gifted them your house, you could end up homeless.
 Additionally, if the relationship between you and the recipient deteriorates, they would have no legal obligations towards you regarding the asset.
 Again, if the asset is your home, this could have serious consequences.

 There are many different aspects to be considered.
 Some of these considerations, such as those relating to tax, can be technical and difficult to anticipate without specialist knowledge.
-If you are considering gifting a valuable asset, it is important to seek advice about your own situation so that you can make an informed decision.
+If you are considering gifting an asset, it is important to seek advice about your own situation so that you can make an informed decision.